If you would like to participate with your class or homeschool group, please click on the button below.

 MARCH 11, 2023

 Through the Orthodox Pebbles project, we feel blessed to have formed connections with Orthodox Christian homeschoolers and educators around the world.
-This gave us an idea… We would love to organize an Orthodox worldwide Pascha exchange!
+This gave us the idea of organizing an Orthodox worldwide Pascha exchange!

 It’s a simple project which shouldn’t take much of our class time, but it can have a big impact.
-How fun would it be if, when we resumed classes after the Pascha break, we got to open Pascha packets from our Orthodox friends around the world?
+How fun would it be if, when we resumed classes after the Pascha break, we got to open Pascha packets or access digital wishes and gifts from our Orthodox friends around the world?
 We could combine this activity with a discussion about the universal significance of the Resurrection and how the Gospel is read in different languages during the Agape Vespers.
 This would definitely be a Pascha lesson to remember!

 How will this exchange work?